 - In cases of hereditary mammary carcinoma, a bilateral mastectomy with a risk reduction of 90% and/or a bilateral adnexectomy with a risk reduction of 50% should be considered.

-- In cases where the patient is at increased risk, drug therapy with tamoxifen, strictly according to indication, may be an option.
+- In cases where the patient is at increased risk, drug therapy with tamoxifen, strictly according to the indication, may be an option.

 Early detection screenings serve as secondary prevention (see above).